Disclaimer

 A Havanese puppy from a reputable bloodline can be more expensive than a puppy from a not-so-famous heritage.

-Some kennel clubs, including the American kennel club, issue a vital certification or a birth certificate for an ANKC-registered Havanese dog.
-A certified puppy will cost you more than a puppy with no certification.
+Some kennel clubs, including the American Kennel Club, issue a vital certification or a birth certificate for an ANKC-registered Havanese dog.
+A certified puppy will cost more than a puppy without accreditation.

 A Havanese puppy with proper medical certification and testing will be fairly high in cost.